samathaluca/fallen/README.md

 To deploy Recipes for Recovery app to heroku, the following steps were taken:

 ### Method one .
-For each version I initially pushed separately to github and and heroku.
+Initially, for each version I initially pushed separately to either github and and heroku.

-I began deployment via the CLI in gitpod workspace terminal using the following commands in sequence:
+I began deployment via the CLI in gitpod workspace terminal using the following commands until I saw the build log in heroku or github repository showed successful deployment and/or new version commit:

 - npm install -g heroku